• Home

 © 2026 Windy Dankoff

 The E♭alto clarinet is sized between the standard B♭ clarinet and bass clarinet.
-Considered to be a weak instrument, it was dropped from most school and concert band programs by 1980.
-Players today say it feels stuffy and low in volume.
-BIGMOUTH raises the performance to match the rest of the clarinet family, with more resemblance to bass clarinet.
+Considered a weak instrument, it was dropped from most school and concert bands by 1980.
+With a standard mouthpiece, it's resistant and low in volume.
+BIGMOUTH raises its performance to match the rest of the clarinet family, with a rich sound close to the bass clarinet.

-BIGMOUTH uses tenor sax or bass clarinet reeds for greater airflow and a big easy sound.
+BIGMOUTH uses tenor sax or bass clarinet reeds instead of alto reeds, for greater airflow and a big easy sound.
 My first buyer described it well ...

 “I LOVE THIS MOUTHPIECE setup!
 You have done a remarkable thing here.
 You've taken a rather boring horn and given it a sonorous, gutsy personality.
 The alto has never been regarded as anything but a filler horn, and now it can take center stage.
 It has very fat sound both in the chalumeau and the clarion, and MUCH more projection.
 This is a really fun instrument with brand new relevance.
 I do not foresee ever going back to a traditional MP.” –– Jim D. “Windsong” on ClarinetPages.info – popular, jazz and klezmer musician